-BALTIMORE, MD (September 30, 2022) – As of October 1, exactly 60 days will remain in the Maryland Transportation Authority (MDTA) is reminding all customers that one month remains in the Customer Assistance Plan offering a civil penalty waiver grace period for Video Tolls.
-The MDTA is continuing to urge customers to take advantage of the plan by paying unpaid Video Tolls – either in one payment or incrementally over time – and make sure they are paid in full by 11:59 p.m.
+BALTIMORE, MD (October 31, 2022) – The Maryland Transportation Authority (MDTA) is reminding all customers that one month remains in the Customer Assistance Plan that offers a civil penalty waiver grace period for Video Tolls.
+The MDTA continues to urge customers to take advantage of the plan by paying unpaid Video Tolls now and make sure they are paid in full by 11:59 p.m.
 November 30, 2022.
 On December 1, toll debt referrals to the Central Collection Unit (CCU) for collections actions and to the MDOT Motor Vehicle Administration (MDOT MVA) for vehicle registration suspensions will resume.

-As the 60-day countdown continues toward the November 30 close of the Customer Assistance Plan, the MDTA continues to post daily reminders on its Twitter social media page, @TheMDTA, and on the MDTA and DriveEzMD websites.
+As the 30-day countdown continues toward the November 30 close of the Customer Assistance Plan, the MDTA is continuing to post daily reminders on its Twitter social media page, @TheMDTA, and on the MDTA and DriveEzMD websites.

 It is important to remember the Customer Assistance Plan is not toll forgiveness, nor is it an elimination of tolls owed.
 Tolling remains in effect statewide, and drivers are responsible for paying the outstanding toll amount.

 The MDTA has completed posting online at DriveEzMD.com all Maryland customer tolls that were deferred during the COVID-19 pandemic.
-The MDTA encourages customers to check their account at DriveEzMD.com and pay their tolls now before civil penalties are assessed, and the opportunity for a civil penalty waiver ends 11:59 p.m.
+With time running out, the MDTA encourages customers to check their account at DriveEzMD.com and pay their tolls now before civil penalties are assessed, and before the opportunity for a civil penalty waiver ends 11:59 p.m.
 November 30, 2022.
 If you believe you received or paid a toll charge and/or civil penalty in error, please call 1-888-321-6824 between 7 a.m. and 8 p.m.
 Monday through Friday and 8 a.m. and 2 p.m.
 Saturday, and the MDTA will review on a case-by-case basis to determine eligibility for reimbursement.

 Customers are offered additional savings by converting their Video Tolls to E-ZPass or Pay-By-Plate.
 To take advantage of this opportunity, customers must pay the entire balance at the time of conversion.
 Also, with DriveEzMD, Video Tolling customers can save 15% (maximum of $5 per transaction) by paying their Video Tolls before the notice is mailed.